soffik/DbLabb/README.md

 # DbLabb
-Exercise to connect to SQLite database.
+Exercise to connect to SQLite database by having a simple person and address registry.